The Levelwise Finite Generation of Free Tambara Functors: Introduction

 \subsection{Main Results}

 In this paper, we establish several finiteness results for free polynomial Tambara functors.
+First, a definition:

+\begin{introdefn*}[Definition \ref{def:tambara_finite}] A finite group $G$ is said to be \textit{Tambara finite} if the free polynomial Tambara functor $\A[X]$ is levelwise finitely generated for all finite $G$-sets $X$, i.e. $\A[X](G/L)$ is a finite-type $\Z$-algebra for all $L \leq G$.
+We say that $G$ is \textit{transitively Tambara finite} or just \textit{transitively finite} if $\A[X]$ is levelwise finitely generated for all \textit{transitive} finite $G$-sets $X$. \end{introdefn*}

-The main theorem is the extension of the finite generation result in \cite{chan2025tambaraaffineline} to a much larger class of groups.
+In \S\ref{sec:boxproduct}, we show that being Tambara finite is equivalent to being transitively Tambara finite.
+The Tambara-finiteness of $G = C_p$ is established in \cite{chan2025tambaraaffineline}; our main theorem is the extension of this result to a much larger class of groups.
 More precisely, we prove: